jeanpauphilet/msPCA/README.md

 ## Development
 Here, we provide more information about the code structure and organization to help developers that would like to improve the method or build up on it.

-## Notes
-- You can change the variable names.
-- You can decide if you want to assign names to plain numbers or add comments for them.
-- The help menu of the R package needs to change.

 ## Files
 - R
   - RcppExports.R<br />